-- 1. Pedestrian connections shall be required to both street frontages and trail segments.
-There shall be an unrestricted clear path open to the public from the east and west trail segments. - 2.
+- 1. Pedestrian connections must be provided to the east and west multi-use trails.
+A clear unrestricted path shall be provided between both trails through the site. - 2.
 All crosswalks at driveways and curb cuts must be designed with textured or colored concrete or similar material to clearly define the pedestrian zone, as required by LDC Section 61.314(e).
 Thermoplastic paint may be incorporated but cannot meet this condition alone. - 3.
+A pedestrian connection must be provided between the two phases.
+This pedestrian connection must be accessible to residents of both phases. - 4.
 Backflow preventer[s] shall be located so as to not be directly visible from the right-of-way or should be screened from view where necessary, thorough the use of walls, fences or hedging around all four sides.
-The utility plan at the time of permit must clearly show the location of all backflow preventers. - 4.
+The utility plan at the time of permit must clearly show the location of all backflow preventers. - 5.
 Transformer areas outside the building envelope must be screened on three sides with landscaping and/or a decorative, opaque wall and gates up to 6 ft. in height.
-Landscaping must include a hedge a minimum 4-ft tall at the time of planting and maintained at a height to screen the equipment. - 5.
+Landscaping must include a hedge a minimum 4-ft tall at the time of planting and maintained at a height to screen the equipment. - 6.
 EV and EV ready spaces shall be clearly marked on the plans submitted for permitting.
 Mechanical equipment associated with EV spaces cannot conflict with any code required parking lot landscaping.

-Architecture:
+Architectural: